gabriel-ing/Quickstarts/ServerSideCoding/Getting started with server-side coding.md

 	Property VariableName As %String [Required];
 	// A property is a persistent variable.
 	// As %String states that the property is a string
-	// Required is a keyword argument.
-An object cannot be saved without this value
+	// Required is a keyword argument, meaning the object cannot be saved without this variable

 	Parameter CONSTANT = 2;
 	// A Parameter is a constant